 In 1923, an improved microphone of a more sensitive type was introduced which was to improve radio from sounding like an ordinary telephone to a medium with a stunning new auditory clarity.
 Although this microphone would be succeeded by a more practical design within a few years, its enhancement of radio and the types of programmes it made possible for the first time would have cultural effects that would resonate for decades.

 It was known as the Marconi-Sykes magnetophone.
-Its extremely sensitive moving coil design was first used by the BBC in their studios at Savoy Hill in central London, which opened on the 1st of May 1923, about six months after the formation of the BBC.1 Based on an earlier microphone design patented by A S Sykes, it had been substantially improved by Captain H J Round, the first chief engineer of the Marconi Company.2 The magnetophone along with an artificial echo system were two of Round’s many contributions to the early stages of the art of broadcasting.3
+Its extremely sensitive moving coil design was first used by the BBC in their studios at Savoy Hill in central London, which opened on 1 May 1923, about six months after the formation of the BBC.1 Based on an earlier microphone design patented by A.S.
+Sykes, it had been substantially improved by Captain H.J.
+Round, the first chief engineer of the Marconi Company.2 The magnetophone, along with an artificial echo system, were two of Round’s many contributions to the early stages of the art of broadcasting.3

 It was so sensitive that it picked up sounds which were at first a mystery to the BBC engineers.
 Eventually the sounds were discovered to be coming from things like buzzing insects, squirrels, and rabbits nibbling at the wires.4

 The body of the microphone was a magnetised cylindrical iron pot which made it extremely heavy.
 The sound-sensitive aluminium moving coil was extremely fragile, supported on a backing of paper which in turn was supported on cotton wool pads covered by a thin layer of Vaseline.
 The microphone was usually supported in a cradle or sling of sponge rubber to help isolate it from mechanical vibrations—anything more than a slight movement could be enough to dislodge the coil completely.